-Venezuela’s Guaido says troops join him for coup; government says it is firmly in control
+Venezuela's Guaido says troops join him to oust Maduro; government says it is in control

 Guaido, the leader of Venezuela’s opposition-controlled National Assembly, in January invoked the constitution to assume an interim presidency, arguing that Maduro’s re-election in 2018 was illegitimate.

-He has been traveling outside the capital Caracas more and more in recent weeks to try to put pressure on Maduro to step down.
+He has been traveling outside the capital Caracas in recent weeks to try to put pressure on Maduro to step down.

-Protests are planned for Wednesday, May 1, including what Guaido has said will be “the largest march in Venezuela’s history”, part of what he calls the “definitive phase” of his effort to take office in order to call fresh elections.
+Anti-Maduro protests are planned for Wednesday, including what Guaido has said will be “the largest march in Venezuela’s history,” part of what he calls the “definitive phase” of his effort to take office in order to call fresh elections.

-Around 50 countries including the United States have recognized Guaido as Venezuela’s interim president, and Washington has imposed sanctions to try to dislodge Maduro.

-Maduro for his part has appeared to retain control of state institutions and the loyalty of senior military officers.
+But Maduro, for his part, has appeared to retain control of state institutions and the loyalty of senior military officers.

-He calls Guaido a U.S-backed puppet who seeks to oust him in a coup.
+He has called Guaido a U.S-backed puppet who seeks to oust him in a coup.
 The government has arrested his top aide, stripped Guaido of his parliamentary immunity and opened multiple probes.
 It has also barred him from leaving the country, a ban Guaido openly violated earlier this year.

 Last week, Guaido said his congressional ally - opposition lawmaker Gilber Caro - had been detained, and that 11 members of his team had been summoned to appear before the Sebin intelligence agency.

-Lopez, seen with Guaido, appeared to have left his home for the first time since he was placed under house arrest in 2017, after three years in jail.
+Lopez, seen with Guaido, appeared to have left his home for the first time since being placed under house arrest in 2017, after three years in jail.

+“I have been freed by soldiers on the side of the constitution and President Guaido,” he tweeted.
+All of us have to mobilize.
+It’s time to win our freedom.”

+A soldier in the group with Guaido, who identified himself just as Rivas, denied government accusations that they had been tricked into backing Guaido.

+“We’re all afraid,” he told Reuters, “but we had to do it”.

+Spain, the former colonial power in Venezuela and instrumental in setting the European Union line, said that, although it considered Guaido the legitimate leader of Venezuela, it did not support a military coup and wanted to see elections.

-Reporting by Angus Berwick; Writing by Kevin Liffey; Editing by Peter Graff and Chizu Nomiyama
+Reporting by Angus Berwick and Vivian Sequera in Caracas; Additional reporting by Matt Spetalnick in Washington; Writing by Kevin Liffey; Editing by Peter Graff, Chizu Nomiyama and Bill Rigby